NovaSquirrel/ft2pently/README.md

 `drumsfx` defines a new drum, using one or two sound effects.
 It takes the drum name, and then the names of the sound effect(s) used.
 Same naming restrictions.

 `drum` works as before.

+If your drums only consist of noise, you may add a line in the comments containing "auto noise" to handle converting different noise pitches into sound effects automatically.
+Note that if you do this, the DPCM channel will be ignored and you shouldn't use the sfx, drumsfx or drum commands.

 Auto decay
 ----------